 Before (left) and after (right) quad-blepharoplasty, chemical peel.

 Before (left) and 3-months after (right) ptosis surgery, and blepharoplasty.

-Before and 3 months after photos of a middle age woman who underwent upper blepharoplasty (“eyelid lift”), lower blepharoplasty and lateral brow support.
+Before and 3 months after photos of a middle age woman who underwent blepharoplasty (“eyelid lift”), lower blepharoplasty and lateral brow support.

 Before (left) 44 year old female with excess eyelid skin giving tired appearance.
 After (right) 3 months after cosmetic upper blepharoplasty under local anesthesia in the office.